Grote Street

-Grote Street is a major street running east to west in the western half of Adelaide city centre, in Adelaide, South Australia.
+Grote Street is a major street running east to west in the western half of Adelaide city centre, South Australia.
 It is on the northern border of Chinatown and the Adelaide Central Market, and is a lively centre for shopping and restaurants.
 The historic Her Majesty's Theatre is located here.

 History

 The street, laid out as part of Colonel Light's city plan in 1837, was named after George Grote, an English classical historian and supporter of Robert Gouger.